 eCL-EmployeeLanID-PrimaryKey

 where EmployeeLanID is the form’s recipient Lan ID; For a Coaching form, PrimaryKey is the CoachingID of the inserted record in Coaching_Log table; For a Warning form, PrimaryKey is the WarningID of the inserted record in Warning_Log table.

+The number of Coaching (Warning) Reasons to be selected is limited to 12.